 The University Committee on Academic Standing is concerned with the academic performance of students, with power to act on individual requests and on standing and retention of individuals.
 The committee also makes recommendations to the faculty on policies for academic progress, retention, and graduation of students.

 All requests for registration and/or add/drop after the published deadline are submitted to the committee for review and approval if appropriate.
 Faculty requests for changes of grade must also be submitted to the committee.
 Petitions are reviewed biweekly during the fall and spring semesters.
 Students must submit petitions with all appropriate signatures to the office of the registrar in advance of the scheduled meeting dates.
 Meeting dates and times are posted in the registrar’s office.

-The Academic Standing Committee meets weekly on Wednesdays during the Spring 2019 semester.
+The Academic Standing Committee meets weekly on Fridays during the Fall 2019 semester.

 For Grade Forgiveness policy and instructions: Student Grade Forgiveness